14-Point Strength Assessment

 Why is so much information required?

-The information from the Assessment informs the ongoing In-Home Personal Training Sessions.
-The more knowledge we have about an issue, the sooner we can assist in reducing the effects.
+The information from the Assessment informs the ongoing In-Home Personal Training sessions.
+The more knowledge we have about an issue, the sooner we can assist in reducing the effects on you.
 Our reasoning behind the specific benchmarks is our experience working with over 400 clients in Massachusetts and Florida.
-Each has a specific area that needs to be corrected to make sure the entire chain of the body works correctly.
+Each has a specific area that needs to be corrected to make sure the entire chain of your body works correctly.